-You may also explore the Thangka painting workshops and find many exquisite handiworks and intriguing souvenirs on Barkhor Street.
+You may also explore the Thangka painting workshops and find many exquisite handiwork and intriguing souvenirs on Barkhor Street.
 If you get tried, why not have a couple of sweet tea and enjoy local snacks in plenty of tea houses around where you will taste the essence of Tibetan folk culture.

 Insider Tips: Due to the proximity to Jokhang Temple, Barkhor Street is the center of activities in Lhasa, a must-visit to experience the holiness of Tibetan Buddhism and folk Tibetan culture in Lhasa.
 Besides, never miss the chance to enjoy local snacks in countless tea houses.

-Enjoy the Monk Debate in Sera Monastery
+During Tibet Travel Enjoy the Monk Debate in Sera Monastery

 As one of the “Great Three” Gelugpa monasteries in Lhasa, Sera Monastery now is mostly known as its Monk Debate in the afternoon.

 Monk debate is definitely the most vivid display of religious study of Tibetan monks.
 By clapping their hands, rolling Buddhist prayer beads, shouting and yelling, even dancing, etc. two monks debate on the Buddhist doctrines and philosophical issues, a pretty dramatic academic debate for Tibetan monks.